Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Yet again, Acuvue Oasys 1-Day tops this category.
 Sensitive or dry eyes can benefit from daily disposable lenses.
 These lenses are many eye doctors' top choice for people with sensitive eyes.

 Air Optix Colors are monthly lenses that transform the color of your eyes.
 They can be worn with or without eye correction.
 They are made from a state-of-the-art silicone hydrogel material that allows a high flow of oxygen.
 They also feature SmartShield® technology that prevents protein deposit buildup.

 The Vision Center team spends several hours researching and writing every review page.
 We scour the internet and base all of our recommendations on:

 Every review is then reviewed, edited, and ultimately approved by our staff optometrist Dr. Melody Huang, O.D..

 It is characterized by insufficient lubrication of your eyes.
-This is usually caused by poor quality tear film or the lack of tears.
+This is usually caused by lack of tears or a poor-quality tear film.